Page 326 - ALTA Endorsements Guide

 C. Lines of Possession and Improvements along the Boundaries

-the surveyed property and by adjoiners, observed in the process of conducting the fieldwork.
+of the surveyed property and by adjoining properties, observed in the process of conducting the fieldwork regardless of proximity to the

-of each side of the boundary lines observed in the process of conducting the fieldwork (see Section 5.E.iv. regarding utility poles).
-Trees,
+each side of the boundary lines observed in the process of conducting the fieldwork (see Section 5.E.iv. regarding the location of utility

-bushes, shrubs, and other vegetation need not be located other than as specified in the contract, unless they are deemed by the surveyor
+features).
+Trees, bushes, shrubs, and other vegetation need not be located other than as specified in the contract, unless they are deemed

 iii.
 Without expressing a legal opinion as to the ownership or nature of the potential encroachment, the evidence, location, and extent of